alinex/bash-lib/doc/develop.md

 # Developer Guide

 > Keep in mind that this is a collection which may be incomplete and contain only essential information.
-Base knowledge of bash and the linux toolset as well as the additional linux packages is assumed to already be known or can be gathered on the net.
+Base knowledge of bash and the Linux toolset as well as the additional Linux packages is assumed to already be known or can be gathered on the net.

 ## Basic Workflow